alexysong/inkstone/README.md

 ### Inkstone backend development:

-To add new functions, you must define it in `GenericBackend` first, then implement it in its implementations (e.g. `NumpyBackend`, `TorchBackend`), or at least in the backend implementation you plan to use.
+To add new functions, you must claim it in `Backend` first, then implement it in its child classes named by xxxBackend (e.g. `NumpyBackend`, `TorchBackend`), or at least in the backend implementation you plan to use.

-To add new backend (assume its name "xxx"), you must inherit GenericBackend, and define/implement all attributes/functions claimed there.
-Name your backend 'xxxBackend', and put it in the same directory as `GenericBackend`.
-Then you can simply use it by doing `bg.set_backend('xxx')` without extra coding like `elif` to let program recognise your new backend.
+To add new backend (assume its name "xxx"), you must inherit `Backend`, and define/implement all attributes/functions claimed there.
+Name your backend 'xxxBackend', and put it in the same directory as `Backend`.
+Then you can simply use it by

+`from inkstone.backends.BackendRegistry import backend`

+`bk = bl.set_backend('xxx')`

+without extra coding like `elif` to let program recognise your new backend.

+#### Possible bug fixing guidance

+`Expected isFloatingType(grad.scalar_type()) || (input_is_complex == grad_is_complex) to be true, but got false. `

+This tells that the gradient of the node is not of the floating type (unlikely) or the gradient dtype (which is very likely complex128) is not same as node's dtype (which is likely float64).
+Try to set dtype of node to `gb.complex128` on its initialization in Inkstone.
+If you think it shouldn't be of type complex128 (logically), I have no idea how to solve this issue.

 ## Citing
 If you find Inkstone useful for your research, we would appreciate you citing our [paper](https://doi.org/10.1103/PhysRevLett.120.193903).
 For your convenience, you can use the following BibTex entry: